idia640/presentations/week02/PITCHME.md

 - Critical Review due
 - Labs: How to present a scientific paper;  ethnographic research
-- More on research methods: Surveys and ethnography
+- More on research methods: Ethnography

 ---
 ## References